pyccel/pyccel/tutorial/function-pointers-as-arguments.md

 end module boo
 ```

-Now, We will see an advnaced example of this feature with `const`  keyword and using multiple arguments function-type:
+Now, we will see an advanced example of this feature with `const`  keyword and using multiple arguments function-type:

 Here is the python code: